mahan-hosseini/AutoGaitA/annotation tables/README.md

 	- 20th frame of a 180 Hz video: 20/180 = 0.111s (**important**: rounded to 3 decimals!)
 - For more detail, see [the corresponding section of our documentation](https://docs.google.com/document/d/1Y4wrrsjs0ybLDKPzE2LAatqPDq9jtwjIuk4M0jRZ3wE/edit#heading=h.ji1oyj9y1v1c)

+## A helpful tool
+Users working with ImageJ/FIJI are encouraged to use the lightweight and open-source [AnnotationTable-Plugin](https://github.com/luca-flemming/AnnotationTable-Plugin) developed by our contributor Luca Flemming.
+This plugin is easy to set up and simplifies the creation of Annotation Tables drastically by removing the necessity of noting down timestamps by hand.

 ## Contents
 - DLC Annotation Table Template
 - DLC Annotation Table Example